 As of September 30, 2019, DMA disestablished the Defense Visual Information component (to include the Defense Imagery Management Operations Center (DIMOC)) and realigned the VI Policy and Proponency positions and resources within a new PA Proponency section under the Office of the Chief Management Officer (OCMO) within the DMA headquarters.

-These are the three central VI management activities:
+These central VI management activities are:

-- engagement with the Military Services, the Joint Staff, Office of the Secretary of Defense, the Combatant Commands, the Defense Visual Information Distribution System (DVIDS), and related communities of interest to develop common VI standards, information resources, practices, and workflows across the Department.
+- Engagement with the Military Services, the Joint Staff, Office of the Secretary of Defense, the Combatant Commands, the Defense Visual Information Distribution System (DVIDS), and related communities of interest to develop common VI standards, information resources, practices, and workflows across the Department.

-The DIMOC.mil webpage will continue to exist as part of the DoD VI policy and DODI 5040.02-Visual Information.
+The DIMOC.mil webpage will continue to exist as part of the DoD VI policy and DODI 5040.02, "Visual Information."
 The three DIMOC centers have been realigned as follows:

 - Joint Combat Camera Center- The Joint Camera Center (JCCC) and the Joint Operations Center (JOC) were disestablished as of Sept.
 30, 2019.